Service to Medicine and Community Award

 Psychiatrist, Portland, Maine and Former Executive Director of Physicians for Social Responsibility

-named executive director of Physicians for Social Responsibility, after serving as a PSR board member for many years and as PSR’s president in 1995 and 2000.
-Dr. Wilk has also held leadership positions with International Physicians for the
+he was named executive director of Physicians for Social Responsibility, after serving as a PSR board member for many years and as PSR’s president in 1995 and 2000.
+Dr. Wilk has also held leadership positions with International Physicians

 2015 Service to Medicine and Community Award Recipients

 M. Bolduc, M.D.
 '95